johnmarco123/drawing_app/development.md

             * shift s should delete the entire line and go into insert mode on that line

+# Bugs found:
+    * Friday, 18, aug when fullscreening it doesn't update the canvas size

 # Currently working on:
+    * FINISHING THE COPY TOOL!

 # Features to add: